 We set out in 2012 to create an independent and unaligned platform for debate on the UK's aviation capacity issues.
 Intentionally we ran independently of, but in parallel with, Sir Howard Davies' Airports Commission, set up to investigate and recommend the best location for runway expansion needed to meet the UK's aviation capacity needs.

-There is still very much a need for an independent and unaligned event forum on UK capacity issues and our plan is to work towards a 2017 event.
+There is still very much a need for an event forum on UK capacity issues and our plan is to work towards a 2017 event.

 Access speaker videos and more from Runways UK 2015, offering stakeholder responses to the Airports Commission's final recommendation